niko-achilles/opentelemetry-playground/README.md

 ## Actions

-As you have noticed the Web App in this playground generates the documentations as static prerendered pages
+As you have noticed the Nextjs Web App in this playground generates the documentations as static prerendered pages
 with the usage of `mdx`.

-By navigatito the path `localhost:3000/stories/<story-name>` you can
+By navigating the path `localhost:3000/stories/<story-name>` you can
 see the detailed documentation of each component (`api`, `frontend`, `opentelemetry`, `postgres`, `setup`)

 Try this out: `localhost:3000/stories/api` and see ... the results